Sumkrow/boolong/README.md

 ## about
-this is a thing yes yes
+this is a thing yes yes.
 find me [here](https://github.com/Sumkrow).